-Management Jobs assist in the cleaning of old data, old system tracking information, old job histories, and old activity streams from Tower.
+Management Jobs assist in the cleaning of old data from Tower, including system tracking information, job histories, and activity streams.
 You can use this if you have specific retention policies or need to decrease the storage used by your Tower database.
-From the Setup () menu, click on Management Jobs.
+From the Settings () menu, click on Management Jobs.